DanielShamsoddini/ALifeFinalProject/README.md

     Accounting for Synaptic Weights:
-        Either fixed weight for synapses or random discrete weight numbers from a list, ex. (-1,-0.5,0.5,1)
+        Either fixed weight for synapses or random discrete weight numbers from a list, ex. (-1,-0.5,0.5,1) Fixed Weight of 1 in both control and evolved

 Technical Specifications: